fxlin/p3-tee/sod.md

 E/LD:   0x00000000400a6b90 __ta_entry at /home/liwei/optee-rpi3/optee_os/out/arm/export-ta_arm64/src/user_ta_header.c:48
 ```

-This makes it so much easier to locate where the bug is.
+This makes it so much easier to locate where the bug is. <!--- explain the callstack --->